Write us

 Additional Items for the Salkantay Trek:

-• Oxygen tank and first aid kit
+• An oxygen tank and a first aid kit

 • Drinking water during the Salkantay Trek